 JPL requires that all students and faculty complete the following online training modules within two weeks of arriving at JPL.

-Deadlines vary, but typically project plans are due a week prior to arrival or the first week of arrival.
-(Project plans for Maximizing Student Potential (MSP) students are due one week after arrival.)
+Deadlines vary, but typically project plans are due two weeks prior to arrival or the first week of arrival.
+(Project plans for Maximizing Student Potential (MSP) students are due upon arrival.)
 Check with your program coordinator for more information.
 Email your completed plan to your program coordinator.

 Due week 3 and week 7 of your internship or fellowship.
 Must be approved and signed by your mentor.
 Email progress reports to your program coordinator.

 Progress reports (about one page each) should include a summary of how you've progressed toward your project objectives, including a discussion of the tasks you've completed, any challenges you've faced or anticipate, and any other observations you've made during the reporting period.
 See Project Guidelines for more information on writing progress reports.

 Given near the end of your internship or fellowship.
 You will receive an email from the JPL Education Office with more details as the time nears.

 All students and faculty participating in JPL Education Office programs are required to give a final presentation.
 The final presentation is a 15-minute overview of your internship or fellowship project presented to your colleagues, Education Office representatives, and others determined by your mentor.
 The final presentation should include an explanation of how your project aligns with the research at JPL and the specific contributions you've made as an intern or fellow.
 Students and faculty participating in JPL Education Office programs will receive more information regarding their final presentations, including scheduling, as the time nears.
 See Project Guidelines for more information on final presentations.

 Due at the end of your internship or fellowship.